ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - **Distraction** Enough to fly to the first point of intended landing and to fly after that for 30 minutes at normal cruising speed.
   This distracter is the fuel requirement for a VFR flight during the day.

+- <span style="color:green"> Except in Alaska, during what time period should lighted position lights be displayed on an aircraft? </span>
+- Sunset to sunrise.
+  Position lights must be displayed from sunset to sunrise.
+- **Distraction** End of evening civil twilight to the beginning of morning civil twilight.
+  This distracter is the definition of night.
+- **Distraction** 1 hour after sunset to 1 hour before sunrise.
+  This distracter is the time period used with regard to carrying passengers and logging currency for carrying passengers at night.

+- <span style="color:green"> Each person who holds a pilot certificate or a medical certificate shall present it for inspection upon the request of any </span>
+- local law enforcement officer.
+Any local law enforcement officer or authorized representative of the TSA may request to view your certificates.

+#### Regulations under NTSB 830
+- <span style="color:green"> What period of time must a person be hospitalized before an injury may be defined by the NTSB as a 'serious injury'? </span>
+- 48 hours; commencing within 7 days after date of the injury.
+  Serious injury means any injury which requires hospitalization for more than 48 hours, commencing within 7 days from the date the injury was received.

 #### Flying under BasicMed
 - <span style="color:green"> The plane you are flying is capable of cruising at 28,000 ft and going 330 knots.
 You are pilot in command operating under BasicMed, and part 91.
 Is this flight legal? </span>